 It looks fancy and everyone will think it took *so* much effort.
 Don’t tell them the truth.

-It takes 40 minutes from start to finish and any leftovers will make a great breakfast.
-(Not that we would know or anything.)
+It takes 40 minutes from start to finish and the leftovers will make a great breakfast.

 The lemon zest in the batter is key to keeping this decadent number from tasting too sweet.

 If you’re looking for oohs and ahhs, take it a step further with sprinkles or edible flowers.